The Convergent Approach

 Afib Patients Now Have Another Treatment Option

-For more chronic forms of atrial fibrillation, the electrophysiologist (EP) and cardiac surgeon team up to perform a new procedure.
-The Convergent Approach is a minimally invasive ablation procedure that combines the best techniques of an EP doctor and a cardiac surgeon to restore the heart to a normal sinus rhythm.
+For more chronic forms of atrial fibrillation, the electrophysiologist (EP) and cardiac surgeon team up to perform a procedure called the convergent approach.
+This is a minimally invasive ablation procedure that restores the heart to a normal sinus rhythm.

 It involves a minor surgical procedure, similar to gall bladder surgery, and is performed through a small port or tunnel going to the back side of the left atrium.

-Patients undergo the surgical portion in the operating room and are then transported to the EP lab (while asleep) where they undergo an ablation procedure performed via the groin.
+Patients undergo the surgical portion in the operating room and are then transported to the EP lab (while asleep) where they undergo an ablation procedure done through the groin.

 The combined procedure gives patients with chronic Afib the best chances of restoring and maintaining normal rhythm.